 Compare HWA's coverage to others.
 We offer comprehensive coverage and often include appliances and other items that are not covered by our competitors for the same or a lower price.

 HWA reviews and approves service contractors through an exhaustive process.
 See About Our Service Providers area.
 Unlike some other home warranty companies, we have a dedicated Vendor Development Department that has created a database of thousands of providers in all disciplines around the country to get you back up and running quickly and efficiently.

-We want you to call our Customer Service Department 24/7/365.
+Claims can be filed 24/7/365 directly on our website or by calling our Customer Service Department at 888-492-7359.
 They are highly trained in the claims process as well as in helping you possibly troubleshoot your problem and maybe not even need a trade call.
 This will save you the trade call fee.
 Many times a switch may have accidentally been turned off or another simple fix and we can save you money!

 In the event that you do need a service technician, you will call our toll-free number (1-888-492-7359) and our Customer Service Representatives will help you right away.
 They have instant access to the database and can refer you to one or more service technicians right over the phone.
 They will help you get assistance as fast as possible.